 No SA theme SDLP SA objective SA sub-objectives Questions used to assess proposed policy 5 Cultural Activity To encourage increased engagement in cultural activity across all sections of the community in the SDNP and promote sustainable tourism 5.1: A sustainable tourism strategy that supports recreation businesses.
-6 Health and Wellbeing To improve the health and well-being of the population and reduce inequalities in health and 6.1: Optimise the benefits that the natural environment offers to contribute to the health and well-being of both residents of the National Park and visitors to the SDNP.
-How are the PMP & LP policies contributing to improve the facilities for recreation and health and well-being to visitors to the SDNP? well-being.
+6 Health and Wellbeing 6.1: Optimise the benefits that the natural environment offers to contribute to the health and well-being of both residents of the National Park and visitors to the SDNP.
+How are the PMP & LP policies contributing to improve the facilities for recreation and health and well-being to visitors to the SDNP?
 6.2: Use environmental and building standards to ensure that places promote health and wellbeing.
 Is the health and well-being of residents in the National Park improving?
 6.3: To contribute to a reduction in all aspects of rural crime through effective enforcement in partnership with other enforcement agencies.
-7 Vitality of Communities mmunities vibrant communities 7.1: Supporting communities where children grow up and go to school.
+7 Vitality of Communities To create and sustain vibrant communities 7.1: Supporting communities where children grow up and go to school.
 Is the LP delivering communities with a balanced demographic? which recognise the needs and contributions of all individuals.
 7.2: Supporting and empowering local communities to shape their own community (recognising the value of community and neighbourhood planning).
 Is the LP supporting the aspirations of communities to produce Neighbourhood Development Plans?
 7.3: Support schemes aimed at extending involvement of all members of society in the SDNP.
 How well is the PMP progressing initiatives in support of this objective?
 8 Accessibility To improve accessibility to all services and facilities.
 8.1: Encourage the development of appropriate services and facilities in development schemes, based upon local plan evidence, via community rights tools, CIL and direct developer contributions (S106).
 Have the LP polices improved access to services and facilities?

-No SA theme SDLP SA objective SA sub-objectives Questions used to assess proposed policy 9 9 Sustainable To improve the efficiency 9.1: Provide sustainable access to services Transport of transport networks by enhancing the proportion of travel by sustainable modes and by promoting 9.2: Work with other partners to develop a high quality, safe access network and better links between bus and trains and cycling opportunities.
-Will the policy support the development or use of public transport, cycling or walking? policies which reduce the need to travel.
+No SA theme SDLP SA objective SA sub-objectives Questions used to assess proposed policy 9 Sustainable nsport of transport networks by enhancing the proportion of travel by sustainable 9.1: Provide sustainable access to services Transport 9.2: Work with other partners to develop a high quality, safe access network and better links between bus and trains and cycling opportunities.
+Will the policy support the development or use of public transport, cycling or walking? modes and by promoting policies which reduce the need to travel.
 9.3: Minimising the impact of vehicle infrastructure on landscape and communities.
 Is road traffic reducing?
 9.4: A sustainable transport infrastructure for 2020 and beyond.
 Is there behaviour change in terms of a modal shift from car-use to public transport?
-10 Housing To ensure that everyone has the opportunity to live in a good quality, affordable home, suitable to their need and which optimises the scope for environmental sustainability 10.1: Support rural communities by providing affordable housing for local people which meets the needs of communities now and in the future.
-Does the policy provide a range of housing including at least 40% within the affordable range?
-Does the policy provide new housing for local need?
-10.2: Create communities characterised by integrated development which takes account of local housing needs and delivers the widest possible range of benefits consistent with National Park purposes & duty.
-How have LP polies supported delivery of benefits to local communities?
+10 Housing has the opportunity to live in a good quality, affordable home, suitable to their need and which optimises the scope for environmental sustainability 10.2: Create communities characterised by integrated development which takes account of local housing needs and delivers the widest possible range of benefits consistent with National Park purposes & duty. local people which meets the needs of communities now and in the Does the policy provide a range of housing including at least 40% within the affordable range?
+Does the policy provide new housing for local need? which takes account of local housing needs and delivers the widest possible range of benefits consistent with National Park purposes & How have LP polies supported delivery of benefits to local communities?
 10.3: To make suitable provision for transit and permanent traveller sites based upon projected need.
 Is the LP providing for G&T Accommodation?
-10.4: Make appropriate provision for the accommodation needs of older generations.
 Is the LP meeting the needs of older generations?